 So is it fair to say that your challenge will be to blend your own signature style with the heritage handed down by your predecessors?

 Y.A: This is a place with a strong heritage and I’m very proud to be taking forward the restaurant’s influence and fame into the future with a new vision – Pavyllon’s vision.

 Pavyllon is your brand.
-What does it mean to you?
+Can you tell us what it means to you?